 Who are White Collar Workers?

-White collar workers are individuals who does non-routine job activities in an managerial, administrative or professional position, and does not exercise manual labor work.
+White collar workers are individuals who do non-routine job activities in managerial, administrative, or professional position and does not exercise manual labor work.

-A higher level of education, professional training is typically demanded for a white collar work.
-A formal college degree is a common requirement for all type of white color jobs.
+A higher level of education and professional training is typically demanded white collar work.
+A formal college degree is a common requirement for all types of white color jobs.

 This group of white collar workers tends to earn a higher range of salary than manual laborers, and is more likely to be paid a monthly salary than an hourly wage.
 The formal dress code associated with a white collar worker may be somewhat higher than for other career positions.

-We have described below the top and best 20 white collar jobs, profession and career opportunities with education required & annual median salary:
+We have described below the top white collar jobs, profession and career opportunities with education required & annual median salary:

 1. Sales Manager